huggingface/transformers/docs/source/model_doc/tapas.rst

         >>> train_dataset = TableDataset(data, tokenizer)
         >>> train_dataloader = torch.utils.data.DataLoader(train_dataset, batch_size=32)

-Note that here, we encode table-question pairs independently.
+Note that here, we encode each table-question pair independently.
 This is fine as long as your dataset is **not conversational**.
 In case your dataset involves conversational questions (such as in SQA), then you should first group together the ``queries``, ``answer_coordinates`` and
 ``answer_text`` per table (in the order of their ``position`` index) and batch encode each table with its questions.
 This will make sure that the ``prev_label_ids`` token types (see docs of :class:`~transformers.TapasTokenizer`) are set correctly.